 In this post, we’re going to delve into the world of secret compartments, slash proof backpacks, RFID protection and much more so that you and all of your belongings are safe from every form of theft – electronic, pickpocket or sticky fingers while in transit.

-We put together this guide to explain all the gadgets and bells and whistles that will help you decide on a great travel anti-theft backpack for you.
+We put together this guide to explain all the gadgets, bells and whistles that will help you decide on a great travel anti-theft backpack.

-This guide is pretty big so we’ve broken up into these 4 main sections for you:
+This guide is pretty big so we’ve broken it up into these 4 main sections: